nfsi-canada/OBStools/docs/atacr.rst

 Description
 -----------

-Calculates transfer functions using the noise windows flagged as *good*, for either a single day (from ``atacr_daily_spectra``) or for those averaged over several days (from ``atacr_clean_spectra``), if available.
-The transfer functions are stored to disk.
+Loads the transfer functions previously calculated and performs the noise corrections, for either a single day (from ``atacr_daily_spectra``) or for those averaged over several days (from ``atacr_clean_spectra``), if available.
-Station selection is specified by a network and station code.
 The database is provided as a ``StDb`` dictionary.

 Usage